Ra20r/spectral-analysis/README.md

 ## Limitations

 - Relies solely on price correlations (no fundamentals or macro variables)
-- Fully connected graphs are inherently noisy
+- Fully connected graphs are dense and noisy
 - Diffusion model is preliminary and intended as a proof of concept
 - No causal directionality (e.g., Granger causality) is modeled